About me

 Further information

-I also offer counselling online over the Zoom platform.
+I also offer counselling online over Zoom.

 The work can be short-term (6, 12 or 24 sessions) or longer term open-ended therapy.